MisconceivedSec/misconceived_bounty/README.md

          Mandatory: <Configuration file for target>
   -t -target <domain>
          Change target domain
+  -u -user-agent-addition <string>
+         Change the string added to the user-agent required by the program -ps -provided-subdomains <file>
-  -sr -scope-regex <regex>
+         Change file of subdomains provided by BB program -sr -scope-regex <regex>
          Regex to filter for in-scope domains
   -b -brute-wordlists <file[,file,...]>